Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Taxonomy for Post-training VLA Models

 \subsubsection{Forward/Inverse Kinematics Learning}

-Kinematics for robotic systems encompasses both forward and inverse processes.
-Forward kinematics predicts the resulting pose given a specified action, while inverse kinematics computes the action required to reach a target pose.
-Because kinematic relationships differ across robot platforms, enabling a VLA model to learn these relationships is crucial for modeling the target embodiment.
+Kinematics in robotic systems comprises forward and inverse processes.
+Forward kinematics predicts the resulting pose from a given action, whereas inverse kinematics computes the action required to achieve the target pose.
+Because kinematic relations vary across embodiments, it is essential to enable a VLA model to internalize embodiment-specific mappings.

-In forward kinematics learning, the VLA model forecasts future proprioceptive information—such as joint angles and end-effector positions and trajectories—from current observations and task instructions~\cite{zhang2024effective, li2025hamster, li2024mastering, niullarva}.
+In forward kinematics learning, the VLA model forecasts future proprioceptive information, such as joint angles and end-effector positions and trajectories, from current observations and task instructions~\cite{zhang2024effective, li2024mastering, niullarva}.
 Predicting these signals enables implicit acquisition of the embodiment’s forward mapping.
-This is typically implemented via an auxiliary prediction head that maps fused representations to proprioceptive outputs~\cite{li2025hamster}.
-Inverse kinematics learning infers actions that cause transitions between successive sensory observations~\cite{jin2024learning, niullarva}.
+This is typically implemented via an auxiliary prediction head that maps fused representations to proprioceptive outputs.
+In inverse kinematics learning, the model infers actions that induce observed state transitions~\cite{jin2024learning}.
 By predicting embodiment-specific actions from sensory inputs and instructions, the model learns the inverse action generation mapping of the given embodiment.
+Representative methods are summarized in Table~\ref{table:Embodiment}.